 I had an inspiration and a thought for Christmas that I wanted to write about, and it seemed good and important enough to try and do something about it.
 I found a moment I could manage to steal away, and I sat down to write.
 What I wrote came in verse – but it wasn’t great verse.
 I didn’t feel quite right about it, and my husband (to whom all things written are submitted for critical opinion) also didn’t love it.
 I was disappointed, and I set aside some time later to work on it some more.
 I changed the meter, and it worked; I liked it better.
 I still was not entirely satisfied (because when is a woman entirely satisfied?), but as that time called “Christmas Day” was present, I posted my little poem.
 I called it The Gifts of His Child.
 Later, we wanted to find something good to read with the kids.
 Shawn found this bit from MacDonald, and read it to me.
 Here, in all its golden glory, was the very idea, the thoughts I had wanted (and tried, though poorly) to convey in my poem.
 Far better than mine, not by a mile, but by miles and miles.
-I am not frustrated, nor confounded, nor ashamed.
-I will probably go back and re-visit my little ouvre and try to strengthen its little branches of thought, and reach them up better to the light.
+I am not frustrated, nor confounded, nor am I ashamed.
+Perhaps I will go back and re-visit my little poem someday and try to strengthen its little branches of thought, and direct them up better to the light.
 But I know enough to recognize when that spirit is present in a work, and I can be humble enough to kneel, and thank God for the golden ones.
 Perhaps it could be said that the force is strong with this one.
-Whatever might be said about him, I hope this from George brings you joy, and the stirrings of the call of spring echo in your soul, as they did for me.
+Whatever might be said about him, I hope this from George brings you joy, and the stirrings of the call of spring move in your soul, as they did in me.

 Merry New Year!